beacon-biosignals/GoAWS.jl/docs/src/index.md

 * Create the server with `verbose=true` to print messages to `stdout`/`stderr`.
 * Call `run` with `wait=false` to error if the process errors.
+* Do not pass floating-point values as the timeout for `SQS.change_message_visibility` with AWS.jl.
+Those are [required to be integers by AWS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ChangeMessageVisibility.html) and GoAWS in particular seems to handle them poorly (go panics without a clear error message).

 ## API documentation